How To

 If you want to take it super easy, you can find this exact design on Cricut Access.

-Search for it inside the Design Space app and you’ll be brought to this page:
+Search for it inside the Design Space app and you'll be brought to the project page.

 Of course, if you fancy changing up the patterns at all, you can certainly do that — just open up that canvas and adjust the designs to your own specifications.
 In keeping with our last minute theme, however, we'll be sticking to the Cricut Access design.